 Remove the pan from the heat and pass the raspberry puree one last time through a sieve set over a bowl to remove any remaining lumps of gelatin.
 (If you are confident that the gelatin has fully dissolved, then this step is optional.)
 Set the raspberry puree to one side to cool to room temperature.
 It takes about 20 minutes for this to happen (Image 16).

-4. Whip cream and mix in raspberry puree.
-Whilst waiting for the puree to cool, you can whip the cream.
-In a separate bowl, using an electric hand-held mixer fitted with the whisk (or an electric standmixer ... or by hand for your daily arm workout!), whip the cream until soft peaks form.
-(Image 17) (Refrigerate the cream if you are waiting for the puree to cool).
+STEP 10.
+Whip cream and mix in raspberry puree.
+Whilst waiting for the puree to cool, whip the cream.
+In a separate bowl, using an electric hand-held mixer fitted with the whisk attachment (or an electric stand mixer... or by hand for your daily arm workout!), whip the cream until soft peaks form (Image 17).
+(Refrigerate the cream if you are waiting for the puree to cool).

 Mix in the puree by folding the puree into the cream in three parts (Image 18).
-If you add the raspberry puree all in at once, then you'll end up mixing the two together for a lot longer and will most likely knock the air out of the whipped cream.
-Fold by scraping the bowl around the sides scooping from under the cream and lifting the spatular from under.
+Fold by scraping the bowl around the sides, scooping from under the cream, and lifting the spatula from under.
 Fold the two together until combined.
 The colour of the raspberry mousse is divine!

-5. Set in prepared pan.
-Pour the raspberry mousse into the prepared springform pan and use an offset spatular to level off and smooth (Images 19 & 20).
+STEP 11.
+Set in prepared pan.
+Pour the raspberry mousse into the prepared springform pan and use an offset spatula to level off and smooth (Images 19 & 20).
 Cover and refrigerate for 3 hours minimum.
 I prefer and recommend leaving it overnight in the refrigerator.
 For this reason, it makes this a great make-ahead dessert!

-6. Remove cake from pan and decorate.
+STEP 12.
+Remove the cake from the pan and decorate.
 When ready to serve, remove the raspberry mousse cake from the fridge and carefully take off the springform pan side.
 Peel off the baking paper collar (Image 21).

-Slide the baking paper with the cake on it off the springform pan base and onto a serving plate Image 23.
-It's now time to decorate with fresh raspberries and chocolate shavings and then slice and serve.
+Slide the baking paper with the cake on it off the springform pan base and onto a serving plate.
+It's time to decorate with fresh raspberries and chocolate shavings (Image 23) and then slice and serve.

 TIP: Food stylist tip for neat, clean edges to your slices.